MarcoNachenius/tjomtd_acc/readme.md

    - Select the `project.godot` file to import the project.

 4. **Run the Game**:
-   - After importing, just press the Play button.
+   - After importing, just press the Play button or press F5.
 The demo scene is already set as the main scene, so you’ll jump right into the action!

 ## Game Rules